mustberuss/patentsview/api-changes-2021.md

       req_pages

 ## Observations
+1. The endpoints are singular now, instead of being plural.
+Ex /patents is now /patent
-1. assignee_organization is now a full text field, formerly it had been a string
+2. organization (formerly assignee_organization) is now a full text field, formerly it had been a string
-2. The swagger definition (https://search.patentsview.org/static/openapi_v2.yml) does not contain  government interest fields or ipc fields.
-Assuming these fields are going away.
+3. The swagger definition (https://search.patentsview.org/static/openapi_v2.yml) does not contain  government interest fields, ipc fields, wipo fields, lawyer fields, foreign_priority fields, examiner fields, pct fields, raw inventor fields, coinventor fields, patent_firstnamed fields or patent_num_claims.
+Assuming these fields are all going away.
+4. There  seems to be a change in case sensitivity compared to the original api.
+The original api would return results for q:{"patent_type":"Design"} while the ElasticSearch version does not.
+5. Nested fields can be specified in the f: parameter (ex [ "patent_number", "assignees_at_grant.organization","assignees_at_grant.assignee"]) but the api throws a 500 error when they are used in the q: parameter (ex: q:{"cpc_current.cpc_subgroup_title": "Hand tools"}).
+It also seems to matter on the endpoints that use url parameters.
+6. It probably won't not matter to the r package but the slash in the url parameters of /api/v1/uspc_subclass/{uspc_subclass_id}/ and /api/v1/cpc_subgroup/{cpc_subgroup_id}/ need to be changed to colons, ex.
+100:1 for 100/1 and A01B1:00 for A01B1/00 and respectively.
+This can be seen in the return from the patent's endpoint's cpc_current.cpc_subgroup, example  "https://search.patentsview.org/api/v1/cpc_subgroup/G01S7:4865/" It's a HATEOAS style link that conatins a colon instead of a slash.

 ## Notes
 1. The online documentation is lagging.
 The two new endpoints are documented on https://patentsview.org/data-in-action/whats-new-patentsview-july-2021 but they're missing the Query column (see the next note).
 Pages for the other endpoint haven't been changed.
 I created fake pages for data-raw/mbr_fieldsdf.R to consume.
 They're listed on  https://patentsview.historicip.com/api/.
 If I was better at R I would have parsed out the swagger definition https://search.patentsview.org/static/openapi_v2.yml  We would need to iterate over the paths (the endpoints).
 The paths with url parameters wouldn't matter to the r package, it would continue to use the ones that take the q,f,s and o parameters.
 The 200 responses' content could be parsed.